2lenet/CruditBundle/doc/menu.md

     )->setParent('parametrage'),
 ```

-All Menu element has a setParent() method which take the id of the parent.
+All menu element has a setParent() method which take the id of the parent.

 The menu registry will consolidate the menu.